-With a little planning and preparation, it's easy to breastfeed away from home.
-You might feel a little nervous when you are feeding out of the house for the first time, but it will get easier with every feed you do.
-For the first couple of times try feeding somewhere you find comfortable.
+With a bit of planning to get out of the house, it's easy to breastfeed away from home.
+You might feel a little nervous the first time, but it gets easier with every feed you do.
+It can help to feed somewhere you find comfortable the first couple of times.
 It could be a friend’s house or in a quiet cafe.
-It is your right to feed where you want, so you can pick any location that works for you.
+It's your right to feed where you want, so just pick anywhere that works for you.

 Breastfeeding when out and about